| Status: | Active, open to new members |

 Phillip Vandenberg

-The chess group enjoys lively and rewarding meetings enabling sharpening of skills through plenty of memorable chess matches.
-Each meet offers a mix of friendly competition and thoughtful analysis, with players helping one another explore new openings, refine tactics, and deepen their strategic understanding.
-This has seen steady improvement across the board irrespective of whether members come to challenge themselves, socialise, or simply enjoy the game.
+Each meeting offers a mix of friendly competition and thoughtful analysis, with players helping one another explore new openings, refine tactics, sharpen skills, and deepen the strategic understanding of playing chess through plenty of memorable matches.
+This has also seen a steady improvement across the board irrespective of whether members come to challenge themselves, socialise, or simply enjoy the game.

-If you would like to join the Group, we play fortnightly between 10.00am-12.00 on Tuesday mornings at St. Paul’s, Northgate.
-Contact the Group Leader to find out the date of the next meeting.
+If you would like to join the Chess Group, we play fortnightly between 10.00am-12.00 on Tuesday mornings at St. Paul’s, Northgate.
+Contact Phil.

 Round up of 2025